Δ13C: Reference standard

-The 13C:12C ratio for VPDB, which the International Atomic Energy Agency (IAEA) defines as δ13C value of zero is 0.01123720.
+The 13C:12C ratio for VPDB, which the International Atomic Energy Agency (IAEA) defines as a δ13C value of zero is 0.01123720.

 Causes of δ13C variations

 Methane has a very light δ13C signature: biogenic methane of −60‰, thermogenic methane −40‰.
-The release of large amounts of methane clathrate can impact on global δ13C values, as at the Paleocene–Eocene Thermal Maximum.
+The release of large amounts of methane clathrate can affect global δ13C values, as at the Paleocene–Eocene Thermal Maximum.

 More commonly, the ratio is affected by variations in primary productivity and organic burial.
 Organisms preferentially take up light 12C, and have a δ13C signature of about −25‰, depending on their metabolic pathway.
 Therefore, an increase in δ13C in marine fossils is indicative of an increase in the abundance of vegetation.

 An increase in primary productivity causes a corresponding rise in δ13C values as more 12C is locked up in plants.
 This signal is also a function of the amount of carbon burial; when organic carbon is buried, more 12C is locked out of the system in sediments than the background ratio.